Advice on sowing herb seeds for homegrown food flavours

 A common garnish, the biennial parsley is good in soups and stews.
 And if new to growing herbs, why not start with curled parsley as it's easier to grow than the more flavourful flat-leaf or Italian parsley?

-A delicately flavoured annual, dill has leaves with a feathery texture and complements salads, fish dishes and some sauces.
-The seeds can be used in pickles.
+A delicately flavoured annual, dill has leaves with a feathery texture.
+It works well in salads, fish dishes and some sauces, while the seeds can be used in pickles.

 |Locations / Herbs||Windowsill||Container||Sunny bed or border|